Command line options

 -m, --metadata Display the metadata.

 --hdri-skybox Show the HDRI as a skybox.
-Overrides --bg-color and --no-background.
+Overrides --background-color and --no-background.

 -u, --blur-background Blur background.